 Sleeping/Lying Down Buddha:

-The reclining Buddha is a common depiction of the Buddha in art.
-It depicts Siddhartha Gautama, after his enlightenment, sitting or lying down with one hand touching the ground and the other resting at its side.
+The image of the Buddha shown in art most frequently is that of the reclining Buddha.
+It shows Siddhartha Gautama seated or lying down after he attained enlightenment, with one hand touching the ground and the other resting at the side of the object.